albertzak/open/readme.md

 top level defns have random IDs

-"A Cap’n Proto file must have a unique 64-bit ID, and each type and annotation defined therein may also have an ID.
+"A Cap'n Proto file must have a unique 64-bit ID, and each type and annotation defined therein may also have an ID.
 Use capnp id to generate a new ID randomly.
 ID specifications begin with @:"

 ```
 @0xdbb9ad1f14bf0b36; # file id